NordicPlayground/nrf51-watchdog-resetreas-example/watchdog-resetreas-example/README.md

 - nRF51822 Development Kit version 2.1.0 or later

 The project may need modifications to work with later versions or other boards.

-To compile it, clone the repository in the nrf51822/Board/nrf6310/ folder.

 About this project
 ------------------